open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### PixelData

-[`PixelData`](mmengine.structures.PixelData) builds on `BaseDataElement` which also has restrictions on the stored data.
+[`PixelData`](mmengine.structures.PixelData) upon `BaseDataElement` and imposes restrictions on the stored `data`:

-- All data must be in three-dimension in the order of (Channel, Height, Width).
+- All data must be three-dimension in the order of (Channel, Height, and Width).
 - All data must have the same length and width.

 MMEngine extends the `PixelData` according to these assumptions, including:

-- Dimension checking on data stored
+- Dimension validation on data stored
-- Supports indexing and slicing the data in spatial dimension
+- Support indexing and slicing the data in spatial dimension

 #### Data verification